sydneyleeATX/math_app/README.md

 ---

 ## Progressive Web App (PWA) Features
-Math Whiz is implemented as a Progressive Web Application (PWA) for a seamless, app-like expe
+Math Whiz is implemented as a Progressive Web Application (PWA) for a seamless, app-like experience